 The Lyon University Center, the largest recreational facility on campus, includes the McDonalds Swim Stadium, sauna and jacuzzi; group exercise fitness studio; the new Robinson Exercise Room, Klug Family fitness center (weight room); gymnasium space for basketball and volleyball, racquetball and squash courts; climbing wall; and a cardiovascular center equipped with new audiovisual equipment.
 The equipment includes stationary bicycles, stair climbers, elliptical machines, rowing machines, and cross training equipment.
 There is no fee for currently registered students, however, all students must complete a general recreational facility waiver available online at www.usc.edu/recsports.
 A summer student membership is available.

 ProgramsThe staff directs more than 100 sporting programs that attract 9,800 students, staff and faculty participants and 900 club sport members.
 Intramural sports offers a wide array of activities including: flag football, basketball, soccer, racquet sports and softball.
-Club sports includes teams such as badminton, lacrosse, soccer, golf, ice hockey, hiking, dance, surfing and water skiing.
+More than 52 club sports are hosted by the department including teams such as badminton, lacrosse, soccer, golf, ice hockey, hiking, dance, surfing and water skiing.

 For information regarding student employment and volunteer opportunities, guest policies, conferences, recreational services, summer youth sports programs and facility reservations, call (213) 740-5127 or visit the recreational sports Web site at www.usc.edu/recsports.

-Once a student is in university housing, he or she may continue in housing by participating in the priority period assignment process each winter.
-Incoming Fall 2007 freshmen are guaranteed housing for their sophomore year.
+Once a student is in university housing, he or she may continue in housing by participating in the TrojanHousing renewal process each winter.
+Incoming fall 2008 freshmen who participate in the renewal process are guaranteed housing for their sophomore year.
 After that, student housing assignments will be based on a lottery process.

 Housing Services OfficeTrojanHousing is responsible for processing the housing applications for students for the academic year and summer sessions.
 TrojanHousing and each on-site Customer Service Center may issue housing contracts, assignments and reassignments.